- Lab

 Creating and Configuring a Network Load Balancer in AWS

-In the learning activity, the student will use what they have learned about Network Load Balancers to deploy and configure a simple web application with traffic load balanced between two web servers.
+In this hands-on lab, the student will use what they have learned about Network Load Balancers to deploy and configure a simple web application with traffic load balanced between two web servers.
 The student will walk through preparing the AWS environment for the Network Load Balancer (configuring subnets, network ACL, and EC2 instances).
 When the preparation is complete, the student will create and configure a Network Load Balancer.
 After configuration of the load balancer, the student will work from the CLI to run a small test on the load balancer and view the results in the CloudWatch *Monitoring* metrics.

 Table of Contents